jiasong18/Ant-Media-Server-Wiki/Getting-Started.md

 * Transcodes live streams into lower resolutions on the fly for adaptive streaming
 * Play live streams with RTMP, RTSP, WebRTC, HLS and Dash Formats

+If you want to see all features and comparison of Community vs Enterprise editions, please visit [website](https://antmedia.io/pricing/#comparison_table).

 ## Installation